-I love storing beans in my pantry and food storage because they are nutritious, hearty, versatile and inexpensive.
+I love storing beans in my pantry and general food storage because they are nutritious, hearty, versatile, and inexpensive.
 When fall comes, I immediately think of chili served with cornbread.
 I make chili with white beans, red chili beans, or a combination.
 Man, my mouth is watering just thinking about a pot of chili.

 Can I Still Cook Really Old Beans?

-Here’s the deal about beans, if they are really old, as in 25 years old, that were stored in big cans (mine were green) then they may not have the food value we would all like after that many years.
-BUT, they would fill the belly, and if you have a pressure cooker you may be able to cook those old hard, and I mean really hard beans.
+Here’s the deal about beans, if they are really old, as in 25 years old, that were stored in big cans (mine were green), then they may not have the food value we would all like after that many years.
+But, they would fill the belly, and if you have a pressure cooker you may be able to cook those old hard, and I mean really hard, beans.

 I was in a pressure cooker class a few years ago and the instructor showed us how beans will soften if cooked in a pressure cooker.
-If you added some cooked quinoa and some vegetables along with the cooked beans you would at least feel full after an emergency in your neighborhood.
+If you added some cooked quinoa and some vegetables along with the cooked beans for a meal, you would at least feel full after an emergency in your neighborhood.
 I have friends that eat old beans almost every day of the week and they are healthy, so life is good if you store lots of beans.